billyfletcher5000/streak-the-spire/README.md

 ## Known Issues

-- Rotating streaks don't properly check rotation has occurred, only continuous wins regardless of character
 - Panel resize/move handles are slightly misaligned and it's surprisingly frustrating
 - Localization only supports english and may have issues with other languages